-Chainguard Enforce provides a rich Identity and Access Management (IAM) model similar to those used by AWS and GCP.
-Once authenticated, you can set up a desired structure for managing and delegating policies.
+Chainguard provides a rich Identity and Access Management (IAM) model similar to those used by AWS and GCP.
+Once authenticated, you can set up a desired structure for managing and delegating Chainguard assets.

-There are four role bindings in the Chainguard Enforce IAM model:
+There are four built-in role bindings in Chainguard’s IAM model (excluding expiremental roles):

 You can review the capabilities of each of these roles by running